RickHPotter/finance.rb/README.md

 - Subtasks:
   - ⌛ Use TDD approach; create the tests before.
   - ⌛ When typing, the first option should be rendered in the input, but with font-light.
-  - ⌛ Add option to use a round-colour or an icon or a picure on the far-left
+  - ⌛ Add option to use a round-colour or an icon or a picture on the far-left
   - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)

 ## GAARA-10/fe-02: Create MultiCheckBoxComponent

 - Subtasks:
   - ⌛ Use TDD approach; create the tests before.
-  - ⌛ Grant many options and add turbo-frame to it as these options are relavant.
+  - ⌛ Grant many options and add turbo-frame to it as these options are relevant.

 ## GAARA-11/fe-03: Refine TabComponent